Project 2: Improving Testing, Tirage and Followup for Cervical Cancer Screening in Medically Underserved Women

-This NCCU-UNC collaboration seeks to evaluate novel approaches to reduce disparities in and the morbidity and mortality attributable to high-grade precancerous lesions (CIN2+) and invasive cervical cancer by (1) improving the accessibility of primary screening by testing urine samples rather than physician-collected samples, (2) increasing adherence to follow-up of abnormal screening results, and (3) reducing unnecessary referral to follow-up screening among women with abnormal results.
-We will evaluate these approaches by
+This NCCU-UNC collaboration seeks to evaluate novel approaches to reduce disparities in and morbidity and mortality attributable to high-grade precancerous lesions (CIN2+) and ICC by (1) improving primary screening accessibility through use of urine samples rather than physiciancollected samples, (2) increasing adherence to follow-up of abnormal primary screening results, and (3) reducing unnecessary referral to follow-up screening among women with abnormal primary screening results.

-Aim 1: Assess the validity of testing for oncogenic human papillomavirus (HPV) in urine compared to physician-collected cervical samples for the detection of high-grade cervical intra-epithelial neoplasia (CIN2+).
-We will: (1) Conduct HPV testing in urine and cervical samples from 160 patients attending the UNC colposcopy clinic and from 250 women with cytology normal/ HPV positive results at UNC primary screening clinics, followed by colposcopy with directed biopsy, (2) Calculate the validity (sensitivity, specificity, positive and negative predictive values) of the new urine diagnostic test for detection of biopsy-confirmed CIN-2+.
+Aim 1: We will (1) Conduct testing for oncogenic human papillomavirus (HPV) in urine, self collected cervico-vaginal, and cervical samples from 160 patients with abnormal primary screening results attending the UNC colposcopy clinic and from 250 women with cytology normal/HPV positive results attending UNC primary screening clinics, all of whom will also complete colposcopy with biopsy, (2) Calculate the validity of the new urine diagnostic test for detection of biopsy-confirmed CIN-2+.

 Aim 2: We will conduct formative research and target audience assessment for the development of an SMS (text message)-based intervention designed to improve patient follow-up to colposcopy.
 We will complete semi-structured questionnaires with 30 women referred to colposcopy following an abnormal screening result, and 5 in depth interviews with a subset of these women.
 We will use this data for the development of an R21 proposal to develop and pilot test the content of an SMS intervention.